← home

 Setting Up Your Project Standards

+The critique step relies on having a CLAUDE.md file in your project root.
+This file tells Claude about your project conventions.
+It does not need to be complicated.
 When Claude critiques your plan, it checks against these standards.
 If your plan proposes putting code in the wrong place or using the wrong naming convention, the critique will catch it.

-Hint: If you’re lazy, just tell Claude Code to generate a CLAUDE.md file for you and then you can adjust it.
+Hint: If you’re lazy, just tell Claude Code to generate a CLAUDE.md file for you, and then you can adjust it.

 Keeping Context Small